pierreyb/telerouteAPI/_freight_searching_api/freight-search.md

   * An origin and a destination (both are optional but not mutually optional – ie at least one of origin or destination is mandatory).
-The possible choice for theses value are either&nbsp;
+The possible choice for these value are either&nbsp;
     * A city (search is then performed based on a circle around this city)
     * A list of countries, regions or sub-region
   * A search period. ie a date range (example : Today, Today until Tomorrow,